wp-plugins/tag-grouping/readme.txt

 4. Add them to your posts.
 5. Send any feedback or suggestions to mike@croutonsoflife.com

-== Frequently Asked Questions ==

-= A question that someone might have =

-An answer to that question.

-= What about foo bar? =

-Answer to foo bar dilemma.

-== Screenshots ==

 == Changelog ==

 = 1.0.1 =

-*Fixed header issue during Auto Save of a new post.
+* Fixed header issue during Auto Save of a new post.

 = 1.0 =